smartai-Projects/SmartAI_Project_presentations-2026/README.md

 ## Instructions
 - Go to your assigned folder (student1, student2, etc.)
-- Upload your presentation file (PPTX or PDF)
+- push or Upload your presentation file (PPTX or PDF, and python codes)
 - Click "Commit changes"

 ## Rules